Updated • This post may contain affiliate links

 Did you know local colectivos (shared vans) are cheaper than the ADO bus?
-Budget travelers landing in Cancún can use them to reach Playa Del Carmen, Tulum, Bacalar, and Chetumal.
+Travelers landing in Cancún can use them to reach Playa Del Carmen, Tulum, Bacalar, and Chetumal.

 I’ve been traveling down Quintana Roo on ADO buses for years and always thought that was the default way to get around.
 After trying colectivos, though, I much prefer them, and I'll explain why.

-Colectivos, as locals call them, cost about half as much as the popular ADO bus.
+Colectivos, as locals call them, are small micro buses that cost about half as much as the popular ADO bus.
 They are very easy to use, and surprisingly faster than the bigger ADO buses.

 I rode the entire Yucatán Peninsula route in one day, so I’ll break down the price, timetable, terminal locations, and share some helpful tips.